 You Should Do TDD to Get Your Test Coverage Up

 Frankly, I could write an entire post about the subject of test coverage and why this is a metric that nobody outside of the dev team should look at.
-But this isn’t that post, so I’ll just briefly state that I find test coverage to be a frequently problematic metric and most definitely not a first class goal.
+But this isn’t that post, so I’ll just briefly state that I find test coverage to be a frequently problematic metric and most definitely not a first-class goal.
 Your team’s test coverage should serve only to tip the team off as to where it has untested code.

-In light of that take, you can understand why I cringe at the idea that test coverage is a first class goal and that TDD’s purpose is to improve it.
+In light of that take, you can understand why I cringe at the idea that test coverage is a first-class goal and that TDD’s purpose is to improve it.
 No, no, no!

 TDD provides an awful lot of wins: a robust regression test suite, the ability to fearlessly refactor your code, the avoidance of writing unnecessary code, and plenty more.
-Those are first class benefits.
-Test coverage is just a trailing indicator that this has happened, if anything.
+Those are first-class benefits.
+Test coverage is just a trailing indicator that this has happened if anything.

 TDD is a QA Strategy and It Can Even Replace QA

 I’ll close with perhaps the most business-focused myth that I hear, and potentially the most damaging one.
-If you’re trying to adopt TDD as an attempt to move QA into the development team or to cut cost by reducing the QA department, you’re headed down a dangerous path.
+If you’re trying to adopt TDD as an attempt to move QA into the development team or to cut costs by reducing the QA department, you’re headed down a dangerous path.

 The term is “test driven development.”
 It’s a software development technique — not a QA approach.
 Perhaps the most philosophical and fundamental way that I can describe TDD is to say that it involves breaking your code into tiny pieces of functionality and then carefully defining “done” before you start the next incremental piece.
 Write a test that fails, but you know that, when it passes, you’ll be done with the current bit you’re working on.